OlmecProject/olmecproject.github.io/index.md

 ## About

 We are two postdoctoral researchers who built this as a side project.
 [Kieran Murphy](http://kieranamurphy.com) is a postdoc at UPenn developing machine learning tools to study complexity.
 [Harang Ju](http://harangju.com) is a postdoc at MIT Sloan studying the economic and social impacts of web3.

+## "Tepe"

+Tepe is a Turkish word for "hill".
+We were inspired by [Göbekli Tepe](https://en.wikipedia.org/wiki/G%C3%B6bekli_Tepe), a Neolithic archeogical site in Turkey.
+It is the oldest known megalith, dated to 9500 and 8000 BC, and it rewrites human history.

+Further, Göbekli Tepe was deliberately covered by dirt.
+Some speculate it was covered as a time capsule to send a message to the future.
+So not only is Göbekli Tepe inspiring from a historical lens, the speculation about sending covered messages is an analogy for our intentions with end-to-end token-gated content on Tepe.